idec2021/Edinburgh/docs/documentation/protocols.md

 ### **High-throughput screening of Cex**

-1. Spread mutants on LB/agar plate with 50 ug/mL Kanamycin and 0.01mM IPTG
+1. Spread mutants on LB/agar plate with 50 ug/mL Kanamycin and 0.01 mM IPTG
-2. Incubate at 37C for 48 hours
+2. Incubate at 37°C for 48 hours
 3. Prepare the screening solution by mixing 7.5 g agarose with 50 mL 1M Sodium phosphate buffer pH 6.5 and 400 mL distilled water
 4. Autoclave the screening solution
-5. Let the screening solution cooled down by incubating in the water bath at 48C
+5. Let the screening solution cooled down by incubating in the water bath at 48°C
 6. Add 50 mL of azo-xylan to the screening solution
 7. Pour the screening solution on top of the mutant agar plate
 8. Let the agarose set and incubate at 37°C for 6 hours, the visible halos indicating the working Cex enzyme